Home

 • If you are gluten intolerant and looking for weight loss options, you may choose to lower your calorie intake, including sugars and starches.

-I’ve found that one of the advantages of being on a gluten free diet is that I haven’t had a weight problem, even when I was eating sugar.
-I think it’s because I didn’t have the option of eating every pastry that came into sight.
+I’ve found that one of the advantages of being on a gluten free diet is that I haven’t had a weight problem, even when I was still eating plenty of carbs and sugar.
+Now that I’m eating as much as I want everyday, but not eating grains or starchy foods at all, I’ve trimmed down to my teenage size without even trying.
+And I’m 60!

 back to top